 English as an area of study is extensive and diverse, examining language constructs and literary texts both past and present.
 That’s why it is predominantly divided into two separate categories: language and literature.
-Both build on your understanding of the written form and enhance your communication abilities, but with different qualification types available, it can hard to know which to choose when the time comes to study English.
+Both build on your understanding of the written form and enhance your communication abilities, but with different qualification types available, it can be hard to know which to choose when the time comes to study English.

-If you want to study English, the type of course that is best for you will depend on several factors.
+If you want to study English, the type, of course, that is best for you will depend on several factors.
 These include your current qualifications, which version of English studies interests you most, and what you want from your learning experience.

 To help you get started, we’ve listed a number of different English courses you can take below, ranging from basic English skills to pre-university level courses, so you can find the one most suited to your goal.
 What’s more, they can all be studied online!